neverstopbuilding/blog/src/_posts/2013-01-13-10-crucial-sublime-text-plugins-for-the-php-craftsman.md

 For more information on my sublime set up, including the specific configurations of some of these plugins, check out the source controlled settings in my [dotfiles](https://github.com/jasonrobertfox/dotfiles) repository.

-{% c2a icon:"$" title:"Helpful?
-Follow me on Twitter!" action:"Let's Go!" link:"https://twitter.com/jasonrobertfox" label:"10 Sublime Plugins" %}
-If you love Sublime Text 2 and found this post helpful, why not follow me on Twitter, I tweet about tools, devops, testing, and programming best practices.
-{% endc2a %}